jreveillaud/Wolbachia-subpopulations/README.md

                      --just-do-it
 ```

-We used the anvi-estimate-genome-completeness to estimate the completeness and redundancy of reconstructed genomes based on single-copy core genes.
+We used the anvi-estimate-genome-completeness to estimate the completeness and redundancy of reconstructed genomes based on Bacterial Single-Copy core Genes (BSCGs) from the collection of Campbell et al. 2013.

 ```
 anvi-estimate-genome-completeness -c 03_CONTIGS/Culex_M11-contigs.db -p 06_MERGED/Culex_M11/PROFILE.db -C CONCOCT_5